yiiyama/dynamo-consistency/docs/webpage.rst

 Num Orphan
 ----------

-The number of files that exist at a site that PhEDEx does not know about.
+The number of files that exist at a site that dynamo does not know about.
 These files can be deleted.
 The link is a list of file LFNs that are orphans.